An evening of short films from Finland at Nordic Nights

 Please join us in conversation with professor Tremblay after the hybrid screening.

-Admission is free but registration is required (Link to another website.)for both in-person and online screening which starts at 7 pm on Tuesday, January 28.
+Admission is free but registration is required for both in-person and online screening which starts at 7 pm on Tuesday, January 28.

 On the Playbill: